-Hooded Baby Blanket Knitting Pattern- beginner-friendly!
+Hooded Baby Blanket Knitting Pattern- beginner-friendly pattern for the cuddliest of blankets!

 Anyone who knits knows it's a pretty addictive hobby!
-It's also time consuming and the repetitive motion combined with the weight of the needles and yarn can leave your hands hurting.
+It's also time-consuming and the repetitive motion combined with the weight of the needles and yarn can leave your hands hurting.
 This discomfort can range from shooting pains to tingling to numbness.
 Today I teamed up with Frankincense & Myrrh to share this Hooded Baby Blanket Knitting Pattern and a Homeopathic relief for Knitter's Hands.

 Frankincense & Myrrh Neuropathy Rubbing Oil provides temporary pain relief from Neuropathy.
 The formula blends plant extract in a base of sunflower oil and 10 essential oils.